thomason-jesse/pokemon_emerald_shuffle/README.md

 ![Generated LAWNMON and DRAINMON fight with horrible generated sprites](/python_scripts/screenshots/horrible_sprites.png)

-So I actually did this!
 The `train_sprite_network.py` script contains my half-baked modelling attempts to make front, back, and icon sprites.
-I never got this working well enough to be remotely passable, so aa better network would be great, and probably actually working with the 4 bit colormap images instead of converting them to / from full 8-bit RGB might make the process easier.
+I never got this working well enough to be remotely passable, so a better network would be great, and probably actually working with the 4 bit colormap images instead of converting them to / from full 8-bit RGB might make the process easier.
 Instead, what `sample_new_mon.py` does currently is assign a base sprite to a generated mon based on its nearest neighbor in the learned embedding space, and the color palette for whatever mon it's overwriting in the ROM is adopted.
 So, essentially, they're sprites of original Pokémon that are somehow similar to the generated ones, with random coloration.
 That could just, like, obviously be done better.

 ### Better learned representations and evolutions